To all my Jonny Pals,

 As they walked, MZ and Boris quickly learned that Jonny hated the younger version of himself.
 As he described the show, he made sure to emphasize every minor mistake or lapse in judgment that any young person might make as they climbed the ladder of experience.
 But to Jonny, even the most insignificant error lingered in his memory as being unforgivable.
 MZ became so overwhelmed by his verbal self-flagellation that she would have welcomed him launching into a string of his asinine dick jokes, but his attention was mercifully redirected when they reached the castle entrance.
 Just as they were about to enter through its welcoming gates, the wind changed and the air became so foul-smelling that the trio nearly performed a rarely-achieved synchronized group upchuck.

 “According to the story,” said Jonny, consulting his copy of Jonny, the King and the Gaseous Dragon while covering his nose with his signature pork pie hat, “Graceland is being threatened by a flatulent flying lizard who keeps buzzing the castle early in the morning and laying nasty-smelling farts near the throne room.
 I guess our next move is to check out the throne room.”

 The inside of the castle seemed deserted, which the group assumed was due to everyone being at home to celebrate Christmas.
-But after finding a map of the citadel and tramping towards the throne room, the stench became so unbearable that it would be impossible to spend more than a few minutes outside.
+But after finding a map of the citadel and tramping towards the throne room, the stench became so unbearable that it would be impossible for anyone to spend more than a few minutes outside of their own house.

 “Jesus Christ,” said Jonny while barely being able to breathe.
 “That little moron didnít describe anything about how bad the stink was from that dragon in his story.” Ö